yerlantemir/HandwrittenLetterRecognition/README.md

-# HandwrittenDigitRecognition
+# HandwrittenKazakhLetterRecognition
-Trying to create own digit recognition GUI in python
+Trying to create own letter recognition GUI in python